 On that same walk, I decided to stop by my favorite place, Strasbourg’s cathedral.
 Usually at night there aren’t a lot of people at the cathedral, but this time I saw tons of people going in.
-Then I saw guys wearing medieval costumes and holding trumpets going inside.
-So then the obvious choice was to follow them.
+Then I saw men wearing medieval costumes and holding trumpets going inside.
+The obvious choice was to follow them.

 If anyone would like some trumpet background music while you read the rest of this post, I found a youtube clip of this same ceremony last year: http://www.youtube.com/watch?v=1FUizlHgOwk

 A few minutes after I got there, every seat in the cathedral was filled.
 And that is a big cathedral.
 By the time the mass started, it was standing room only, and hundreds of people were standing on the sides.
 My seat was towards the front, so there were a ton of other people behind me too.

 I’ve been to a few other masses, but I’ve never seen one where so many people attended (the party outside in St. Peter’s square aside...).
 I’ve also never been to a mass with a choir, so that sounded awesome.
 And not to mention the medieval trumpet players!

 It already feels like you’re stepping back in time when you go into the cathedral, but hearing the singing and music and being surrounded by so many people made it even cooler.
 I’m glad I stumbled upon this and got to party with the wolf hunting guys.